 Hera could remain silent no longer.
-“Clytemnestra was herself avenging a yet greater crime, that of the killing of her and Agamemnon’s own daughter,” she shouted.
+“Clytemnestra was herself avenging a yet greater crime, that of the killing of her and Agamemnon’s only daughter,” she shouted.
 “Will none of you see things from the point of view of a suffering mother?
 Why must it always be the women who endure silently?”

 And so the debate continued for several hours, as every god pronounced at length upon who was most guilty.
-Only Hestia and Demeter stood quietly in their corner, looking like they wished they were anywhere else.
+Only Hestia and Demeter stood quietly, off in their corner, looking like they wished they were anywhere else.
 Dionysus too was relatively quiet — but only because he was thoroughly delighted by the show.
 While the gods argued, the Furies’ gradual transformation continued: they went from feral hags to bereaved old women.

 At last, the high, clear voice of Athena cut through the arguments and counterarguments.
 “Both sides have made their cases,” she said to the jury, whose presence the gods had completely forgotten amidst the tumult.
 “The real question before you, it seems to me, is whether the primeval laws of blood — as embodied by these Furies, the oldest of all the beings assembled here today — are absolute or can be altered by time and circumstance.
 Now you must render your verdict.
 I have just placed a stone in one of the pockets of each of you.
 Put it in the black urn if you believe Orestes to be guilty, in the white if you believe him to be innocent.”
 Materializing a piece of cloth, she held it over the two urns on the table, concealing them from the view of the spectators.